zalando-stups/documentation/user-guide/access-control.rst

 Client
 ------

-A client is a tool or service, that a resource owner wants to use to read or modify his resources.
-In order to get access to the resource owner's resource, the client can ask the resource owner for his consent.
-If the resource owner gives his consent, the client will get a proof that it can forward to the resource server in order to access the resource.
+A client is a tool or service, that a resource owner wants to use to read or modify their resources.
+In order to get access to the resource owner's resource, the client can ask the resource owner for their consent.
+If the resource owner gives their consent, the client will get a proof that it can forward to the resource server in order to access the resource.
 Clients contain some business logic which requires access to resources.
 They should not require any permission checks themselves.